arborelliott/ForestRes/README.md

 Run the Import.py script in python

 ### 5. Check Readme
 This readme file will automatically update with the results produced from the analysis, seen below.
 You may need to close the readme file before running the script.
 See results below:

+### 6. Import Gpkg Files
+This script will create a baselayer for the region of your inventory, and a point layer for each tree in the inventory. these GPKG files can be imported into QGIS or your GIS program of choice for further visual representation.

+For QGIS, below is a representation that can be created from this output.
+> 1. Create a new project
+> 2. Drag in both GPKG files
+> 3. Select a transformation appropriate for your region.
+> 4. Change county layer to desired color
+> 5. Change tree locations layer style to "categorized" and classify based on the "Overall vulnerability" column calues.
+> 6. Sort the categories from High to Low.
+> 7. Disable "all other values" value set.
+> 7. Select "spectral" color ramp, Making high values be "hot" colors, and low values be cooler colors.
+> 8. Change symbol size to 1 (depending on density of map)
+> 8. This map can then be exported at a desired zoom to best suit your inventory.

 ## RESULTS: